XuraCorporate/KitV2/README.md

 In general:
 - A high number of Anti-Affinity is less safe since less VM will be in the same Anti-Affinity group and so potentially all together in the same hypervisor
-- A low number of Anti-Affinity is not recommended since the Nova Schedule could fail to find a valid hypervisor for the VM
+- A low number of Anti-Affinity is ideal but the Nova Schedule could fail to find a valid hypervisor for the VM
+- About 99.9% of the time the mathematics functiona will work as expected but something it can do something different, so the above schema is theoretical but not too far from the reality

 Limitations:
 - If you want to create one VM per each unit type all of the VMs will be in the same physical host